 The additional insurance will add to the cost of your rental (it can be around EUR 20 to EUR 35 per day depending on the size of the vehicle) but we believe its worth it as it removes the stress of minor damage to the car!

-Most rental car companies on Booking.com allow you to add this insurance in at the time of booking so you won’t get any price shocks when you pick up your car – check prices now!
+Most rental car companies on DiscoverCars.com allow you to add this insurance in at the time of booking so you won’t get any price shocks when you pick up your car – check prices now!

-Book your car and insurance on Booking.com
+Book your rental car now

 Renting a car in Sicily tip: Many credit card companies (especially US ones) offer car rental insurance with CDW (Collision Damage Waiver) cover – make sure to check with your car provider to ensure it covers Sicily/Italy before you travel.